Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Schemes, consistent systems, chord sequences, and exceptional factors

 The next result states that if $(G,\cP_0, R_0,C_0,\cP,R,C)$ is a consistent system and one deletes only a few edges at every vertex of $G$, then one still has a consistent system with slightly worse parameters.
+The analogue also holds for schemes.